tgrabus/devboosterkit/templates/infrastructure/azure/modules/observability/README.md

 ### <a name="input_action_groups"></a> [action\_groups](#input\_action\_groups)

-Description: Map of action groups to create
+Description: Map of Action Groups to create.

+Map key is an arbitrary identifier.
+Each object supports:

+- `email_receivers` - Optional map of email receivers to configure.
+Keys are receiver names, values are email addresses.

 Type: